Itchy armpits? Here's what it could tell you about your health

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm the association between eczema and armpit rashes.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about eczema causing armpit rashes.

 “Apocrine miliaria is a condition that results in inflammation of apocrine glands, causing itchy red bumps in the armpit”